Student Activities Board

-The Student Activities Board (SAB) serves to provide comprehensive leadership to student organizations at New York University.
+The Student Activities Board (SAB) serves to provide comprehensive leadership to all-University student organizations at New York University.
 SAB oversees three principle aspects of student life--Allocations, Development, and Governance--and is comprised of sub-committees devoted to each.
-It is the responsibility of SAB to establish policies and procedures for the formation and regulation of student organizations registered with the NYU Center for Student life (CSL), allocate financial and physical resources, and arbitrate grievances involving student organizations.
+It is the responsibility of SAB to establish policies and procedures for the formation and regulation of student organizations registered with the NYU Center for Student Life (CSL), allocate financial and physical resources, and arbitrate grievances involving student organizations.
 Finally, the Student Activities Board exists to advocate for student interest groups on campus and serves as an important link between the administration and the student community.

 The mission of the Student Activities Board is to provide comprehensive leadership to enhance the student experience, support student organizations, encourage effective citizenship, develop student leaders, create community, and advocate for the student body.